Chart Color Schemes

 Largs Bay - Semaphore has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 13 projects that may impact the area.
-Notable projects include Fletcher's Slip, Dock One, Centre St, Largs Bay, and Our Port.
-The following details those likely to be most relevant.
+AreaSearch has identified 13 projects likely to impact the area.
+Major projects include Fletcher's Slip, Dock One, Centre St, Largs Bay, and Our Port.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.